- Created by Ross Hendrick, last modified by Carol Teskey on May 31, 2023

 - If a manager does veto your submission they should provide valid reasoning, similar to if they were to decline your request in the past policy.

 - When taking time off make sure your manager is aware of your absence.
 Informing your manager can be done following the steps on how to record your time off below.
-Giving your manager and team members a heads up early helps them prioritize work and meet business goals and deadlines.
+Giving your manager and team a heads up early helps them prioritize work and meet business goals and deadlines.

 - It can be helpful to take longer breaks to re-energize.
 If this is helpful to you, we strongly recommend taking at least two consecutive weeks of time off per year.